 What Does it Feel Like to Have High-Functioning Depression?

-- You have difficulty focusing on tasks that are difficult, even under required circumstances (i.e. school, work).
+• You have difficulty focusing on difficult tasks, even under required circumstances (i.e. school, work).

 Furthermore, PDD may promote other illnesses that seem unrelated.
 For example, someone with PDD is more prone to a substance abuse disorder or struggling with chronic pain.